EFPrefix/EFQRCode/README.md

 2. To improve the definition of QRCode images, increase `size`;
 3. Oversized generation dimensions, excessive QR code content, and overly large imported media may lead to generation failures;
 4. It is recommended to test the QRCode image before put it into use;
-5. You can contact me if there is any problem, both `Issue` and `Pull request` are welcome;
+5. Any contributing and pull requests are warmly welcome;
 6. Part of the pictures in the demo project and guide come from the internet.
-If there is any infringement of your legitimate rights and interests, please contact us to delete;
+If there is any infringement of your legitimate rights and interests, please contact us to delete.
-7. Wish you can click the `Star` button if this tool is useful for you, QWQ

 ## Contributors